wmgeolab/gbDocs/docs/docs/40-qgis-user-manual/georeferencing-workflow.md

 <img width="153" height="167" alt="image" src="https://github.com/user-attachments/assets/6f45d335-342d-4c9c-a255-cc741bd29eb1" />

-6. When you have fully traced your shape, right-click to save the polygon and label the polygon with an id number.
+6. When you have fully traced your shape, right-click to save the polygon and label the polygon with a **temporary** id number.
+The ID column will later be deleted once the rest of the required fields are entered.
     - When there is an area of your shape that you would like to edit, select the Vertex Tool.
 <img width="173" height="80" alt="image" src="https://github.com/user-attachments/assets/a00d6f5e-4861-45ef-be7f-73c13ceb3b8c" />
 When you hover over your shape, it will show you all of the vertices.
 Using this tool, you can move vertices, move segments, add or delete vertices.
 You do not need to use this tool every time you digitize, it is just helpful for fixing errors.